All SAS Honors Program students must take the appropriate global language placement test.

 1. Standard: complete the full two-semester intermediate sequence in a global language at Rutgers.
 (The course number for the second semester of the intermediate level varies by department).

 2. Reading: complete a two-semester sequence in courses designed specifically for reading knowledge.
 These courses do not require any previous background in the language.
-The following courses are currently available at Rutgers:

 *French for Reading Knowledge (3, 3)

 *If you have have had two or more years of high school French you will not receive credit for this class or be allowed to use it fulfill the SAS Honors Requirement.